ChrisShank/chrisshank.com/src/about.md

----
-title: About Me ✌
+# About Me ✌
----

-Describing myself is hard. {.text-indigo-800 .font-black}
+Describing myself is hard.